At a Glance

 - Budget-conscious and specifically need a live human answering?
 MAP's $49/month Pay-as-You-Go with HITRUST certification is the cheapest entry into compliant live answering.
 The 7-day free trial lets you evaluate without financial risk.

 Zinng is the best answering service for Rhode Island businesses.
 At $61/month for 200 minutes of 24/7 coverage with full call transcripts and HIPAA compliance, it costs a fraction of every traditional alternative while handling unlimited simultaneous calls during Newport's summer rush or a Block Island holiday weekend.
 Whether you run a defense subcontractor in Middletown, a medical practice on Providence's East Side, or a charter fishing operation out of Galilee, Zinng delivers the same precision and availability at every hour and volume.
+The 14-day free trial lets you evaluate before spending.

 Nexa delivers specialized value for Rhode Island's legal and medical professionals.
 Industry-specific training and CRM integrations justify the cost for practices where specialized intake workflows directly improve case management and patient care.
-Request full fee disclosure before signing.

 And MAP Communications provides the most affordable traditional live answering for businesses that specifically want a human voice.
 Employee-owned with HITRUST certification, MAP meets the compliance needs of Rhode Island's healthcare sector at the lowest possible monthly commitment.
-The $49/month entry point makes it accessible to even the smallest practices.

 Rhode Island packs a remarkable economy into its 1,214 square miles.
 From the submarine labs at NUWC to the mansions of Newport to the fishing docks of Point Judith, the phone is where Rhode Island business connects.
 The right answering service makes sure that when the Ocean State calls, the answer is always there.